shoraii/bruh/README.md

 # bruh
-## bruh languange converter and interpreter
+## bruh language converter and interpreter
 **bruh** is an esoteric programming language based on Brainfuck. bruh.cpp is *bruh* interpreter, bftobruh.cpp is a converter from Brainfuck to *bruh*